interagent/pliny-template/README.md

 - Models: very thin wrappers around the database
 - Mediators: plain ruby classes to manipulate models
 - Endpoints: the Sinatra equivalent of a Rails Controller
+- Initializers: tiny files to configure libraries/etc (equivalent of Rails)

 And gems/helpers to tie these together and support operations: